-Matthew M. Smith is a Fellow of the Conference of Consulting Actuaries (FCA), an Enrolled Actuary (EA), and is a member of the American Academy of Actuaries (MAAA).
+Matthew M. Smith is a Fellow of the Conference of Consulting Actuaries (FCA), an Enrolled Actuary (EA), and a member of the American Academy of Actuaries (MAAA).
 He received his undergraduate degree in mathematics from the University of Puget Sound in Tacoma, Washington.
 Matt started his actuarial career as an actuarial assistant with the Office of the State Actuary (OSA).
-Prior to his appointment as the State Actuary in November 2002, he worked for Watson Wyatt, Milliman, and Howard Johnson/Merrill Lynch in various actuarial and consulting roles.
+Prior to his appointment as the State Actuary in November 2002, he worked for Willis Towers Watson, Milliman, and Howard Johnson/Merrill Lynch in various actuarial and consulting roles.

 Matt is Washington’s third State Actuary and serves as executive head of OSA.
 To learn more about OSA duties and responsibilities, see the

 What We Do and Who We Serve page.
 As the State Actuary, Matt oversees the annual actuarial valuations of 14 public retirement plans.
+He directs the actuarial services for the state’s prepaid tuition program, certain medical programs, and the Long-Term Services and Supports Trust Program.
 OSA also provides staff and assistance to the

 Matt believes that actuaries help the public identify, quantify, and manage risk.
-As State Actuary, he strives to promote the security of Washington State public employees’ retirement benefits by simplifying and clearly explaining actuarial concepts.
-By translating complex actuarial information into easy to understand laymen’s terms, plan members, legislators, citizens, and other stakeholders are able to make informed decisions about retirement plan benefits and policies.
+As State Actuary, he strives to support the soundness of Washington State financial security programs by simplifying and clearly explaining actuarial concepts.
+By translating complex information into easy to understand non-actuarial terms, plan members, legislators, citizens, and other stakeholders are able to make informed decisions about program benefits and policies.

 Matt and his wife Kimberly reside in Olympia and have three children.

 All staff can be reached at our main number, 360.786.6140, or by email: